RabinPant/Youtube-React-Project/README.md

 The above code snippet is doing that untill and unless there is new data in the text, cache all the value.<br>
 so now if I calculate large number value and use the toggle to dark and light UI then it will not re-render the value becuase it is already cached.<br>
+we are chaching the result of the function. useMemo helps us to cache the result of the funtion.

+### useCallBack